capactio/capact/docs/tutorial/eks-installation/README.md

 kubectl get nodes
 ```

-## Using capact CLI from the bastion host
+## Use Capact CLI from the bastion host

 The bastion host can access the Capact gateway and has `capectl` preinstalled.

 > **NOTE**: The current version of the released capectl does not support Gateway API.
-You have to build it from source and upload to the bastion
+You have to build it from the source and upload to the bastion host.

 1. SSH to the bastion host:
   ```bash
   ssh -i hack/eks/config/bastion_ssh_private_key ubuntu@$(cat hack/eks/config/bastion_public_ip)
   ```

-2. Get the address and credentials to the Capact gateway:
+2. Get the address and credentials to the Capact Gateway:
   ```bash
   # get the gateway address
   kubectl -n capact-system get ingress capact-gateway -ojsonpath='{.spec.rules[0].host}'